Bryzgonaut/obj-to-hqm-bgeo/README.md

 A program to convert Wavefront .OBJ files to Hockey? compatible .bgeo (.bhclassic) files

 ## Status
-Currently only works on very simple geometry
+Works on default geometry converted to obj and back.
+Needs further testing with custom models.

 ## Limitations